CloudContactAI/docs/docs/Learn/webhooks-types.md

 ### message.error.carrier

-**Description:** Triggered when a message fails to be delivered due to carrier-level errors.
+**Description:** Triggered when a message fails to be delivered due to carrier specific errors.

 **When it's sent:**